 Our distributed infrastructure is the foundation of our technology.
-As of December 31, 2019, we had a data center and CDN node network with more than 73,000 servers throughout China and in six other countries and regions and achieved exabyte-level storage capacity.
+As of December 31, 2019, we have established 40 data centers with more than 73,000 servers across 145 cities in China and seven cities in six countries and regions.
 We purchase servers, network equipment and network resources, and lease data centers from industry-leading suppliers to ensure the reliability and availability of our network infrastructure.
 Our suppliers primarily include IDC operators, telecommunication operators and server providers in China and overseas.
-The following map demonstrates the locations of our major data centers and CDN nodes in China.
+The following map demonstrates the locations of our major data centers and CDN nodes globally.